upleveled/system-setup/linux.md

     ```bash
     lshw -short
     ```
     This will show you a summary of your computer specifications.
+Copy the text on the lines after the command and send it to Karl in Slack.<br><br>
+    Copy the following text, paste it in the terminal and hit return.<br><br>
+    ```bash
+    cat /etc/os-release
+    ```
-Copy the text on the lines after this and send them to Karl in Slack.
+    This will show you details about your operating system.
+Copy the text on the lines after the command and send it to Karl in Slack.
 27. On your phone, go to the app store and install Slack on your phone.
 Log in to the UpLeveled Slack.

 ## Optional Software